JiaqingLiuAllen/jiaqingliuallen.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our article on the applications of flexible piezoelectric devices in human-machine interactions has been accepted by Soft Science!
+Our paper is accepted by Soft Science!